CHRISTMAS IN COPENHAGEN 2023

 19. See the St. Lucia Kayak Parade

 St. Lucia Night is a Christian tradition celebrated in Sweden and Denmark on December 13th.
 One of its messages is to bring light into the midst of December’s darkness.
 The traditional festivities are a beautiful sight, with processions of children singing, carrying candles, and dressed in white robes.
-Copenhagen has a unique twist with kayakers leading the St. Lucia procession through the canals.
+Copenhagen has a unique twist on this tradition with kayakers leading the St. Lucia procession through the canals.

 Find a spot along the banks of the canals and watch the procession of kayaks glide by, decked out in beautiful Christmas lights and candles.